-The Declaration of Accountability On The Ethical Engagement of Young People and Adults in Canadian Organizations is a tool to assist organizations that are currently engaging with young people and those that are beginning the process to reflect on their organization's structures, culture and capacity - both human and financial - to respectfully engage with young people.
+Guidelines for the Ethical Engagement of Young People is a tool to assist organizations currently engaging with young people and those that are beginning the process.
+It provides a basis for reflection on their organization's structures, culture and human and financial capacity to respectfully engage with young people.
 This is a tool to assist young people in determining if the organization, or activity, they are engaged in meets their needs effectively, respectfully and meaningfully.